 - Filtering entries in the database

 The SQL language has been around since the 1970s, and since then has become a standard database technology.
-This shows that, once you’ve learned SQL, you should be able to use your skills for some time in the future.
+SQL will continue to be relevant in years to come.
+If you learn it, you should be able to apply your skills in the foreseeable future.

 Why Should You Learn SQL?

-SQL is widely used.
-SQL can be applied in a wide range of different contexts.
+SQL is very popular.
+It has many applications in many contexts.
 Here are just a few of the fields where SQL has become an essential tool:

 - Social media